itenfay/DYFStore/README.md

 // Processes the purchase which was initiated by user from the App Store. func didReceiveAppStorePurchaseRequest(_ queue: SKPaymentQueue, payment: SKPayment, forProduct product: SKProduct) {
     if !DYFStore.canMakePayments() {
-        self.showTipsMessage("Your device is not able or allowed to make payments!") return
+        self.sk_showTipsMessage("Your device is not able or allowed to make payments!") return
     }

     // Get account name from your own user system. let accountName = "Handsome Jon"
-    // This algorithm is negotiated with server developer. let userIdentifier = DYFStore_supplySHA256(accountName) ?? ""
+    // This algorithm is negotiated with server developer. let userIdentifier = DYFStoreCryptoSHA256(accountName) ?? ""
     DYFStoreLog("userIdentifier: \(userIdentifier)")
-    DYFStoreManager.shared.addPayment(product.productIdentifier, userIdentifier: userIdentifier)
+    SKIAPManager.shared.addPayment(product.productIdentifier, userIdentifier: userIdentifier)
 }
 ```